naxxfish/naxxfish-dot-net/content/posts/2021-04-18-crowdfunding-witchhunt/index.md

 > Nutrio recognizes all fresh as well as packaged foods.

 I would say that the claim that it recognises **all** fresh foods is probably a bit of an optimistic stretch.
-However, being able to *regognize* (note the word *recognize*, not *analyze*) a variety of foods - is completely plausible.
+However, being able to *recognize* (note the word *recognize*, not *analyze*) a variety of foods - is completely plausible.

 Let me take you on a little tangent for a moment...